 - A written scope of work with clear deliverables.

 Most homeowners are not equipped to perform this work themselves.
 It requires hiring a design professional with extensive experience planning home renovation projects.
 With their expertise, they’ll accurately capture your vision and translate it into a realistic construction plan that can be executed by professional tradesmen.

 Following the design phase, your project will move into a pre-construction phase.
 This is a very important step, ensuring that many moving pieces align prior to construction.

 This phase can range from two to six months.
 Project size and scope play a factor, as does the production calendar of your contractor.

 Pre-construction work includes numerous tasks such as finalizing drawings and submitting them to the building department, creating a detailed construction schedule, coordinating various trade contractors, helping clients finalize fixture and finish selections, placing material orders and scheduling deliveries.

-In total, we suggest that clients allow for three to nine months for design and planning.
+In total, we suggest that clients allow for three to nine months for design and planning prior to the start of construction.
 This will vary depending on the size and scope of the project.